Relationship Matters Informed Consent:

 This information includes issues regarding confidentiality (and limits of), my professional accountability to you, your rights as a client, and some administrative considerations.

-During our first few sessions, I may complete a number of brief assessments for the purposes of maximising the effectiveness of our work together.
+Prior to and during our first few sessions, I may ask you to complete a number of brief assessments for the purposes of maximising the effectiveness of our work together.

 We will then negotiate further session bookings at the conclusion of the first session.

 What have your clients said about the service you provided?